apfaudio/tiliqua/gateware/docs/gettingstarted/building_flashing.rst

    # from `gateware` directory
    pdm dsp

 The available options change depending on the top-level project.
-For example, many projects have video output, and from the CLI you can select the video resolution.
+For example, many projects have video output, and from the CLI you can select the video modeline.

 .. warning::